The Best Solar Generators for at Home or On the Go, Tested

 Types of Solar Generators

-For individuals who live in areas with frequent power outages, a generator allows them to have an interim source of electricity.
+In areas with frequent power outages, a generator provides an interim source of electricity.
 Two types of solar generators are available for at-home use: solar backup generators and portable solar generators.
 Both generators provide solar power but differ in terms of wattage capacity, energy storage, and cost.

 Solar Backup Generators